rockettheme/docs/Docs/wordpress/themes/audacity/demo.md

 ---
 title: Audacity: Recreating the Demo
-description: Your Guide to Recreating Elements of the Audacity Theme for WordPress
+description: Your Guide to Recreating Elements of the Audacity Demo for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/audacity:Audacity

 ---